SC-900 Preparation Details

 Identity Providers for external identities

-Describe what Active Directory is
+Describe Active Directory

 Understanding Active Directory

-Describe the concept of Federated services
+Describe the concept of the Federation

-Test your knowledge on Federated services
+Test your knowledge of Federated services

 Q] A user wants to listen to music.
 So, he logs into the Spotify app with his Google account.
 See the below image for more details.